fxy233/DataAnalysis-Plateform/readme.md

 Libraries such as pandas, numpy, re are used for loading data and data preprocessing, and basic data analysis using aggregation, data sort etc.

-The chart displayed on the web pages are rendered by
+The chart displayed on the web pages are rendered by  Apache Echarts: http://echarts.apache.org/zh/

-[Apache Echarts]: http://echarts.apache.org/zh/	"Apache Echarts"

-, a data visualisation library based on javascript.
+, a data visualization library based on JavaScript.

 The ML part is realized with sklearn, Tensorflow, joblib and matplotlib.
 The libraries are used to train the GRU-NN in order to predict orders.